ThatCoolCoder/foss-rcas/README.md

     - Add a preview for all the inputs so we can check direction etc without flying (requires modifications to SimInput.Manager so it can run with a custom inputmap instead of that in SimSettings.Current)
     - move the rest of the input to siminputmanager?
 (EG throw, reset)
     - Can't select a key like enter or space in the key input editor, since they press the close button.
-        - This is also a problem with joystick button0
+        - The same problem applies to joystick button0
     - Add support for dual/triple rates.
         - Somehow add support for this in the mixer.
 I'd rather not have to mix every channel separately on every plane, and I also don't want to add special-case channels.
         - Potentially this can be implemented as part of a flight modes system.